Yousif-FJ/makeSandwich/Documentation.md

 - [Opinion] React is more popular than Vue.JS not because it is better, it is just the timing of the release.

 ### How to try the system
-Simply running docker compose file from the root folder should be enough.
+Ensure latest version of docker desktop is installed and run docker compose commands:

 `docker-compose up -d`